mablack/cordova-diagnostic-plugin/README.md

 #### Parameters

 - {Function} fn - function call when a change in Bluetooth state occurs.
-This callback function is passed a single string parameter containing new state.
+This callback function is passed a single string parameter which indicates the Bluetooth state as a constant in [`cordova.plugins.diagnostic.bluetoothState`](#bluetoothstate-constants).
-Possible values are: "unknown", "resetting", "unsupported", "unauthorized", "powered_off", "powered_on"

 #### Example usage